sg16-unicode/sg16-meetings/README.md

     existing "std-text-wg" channel to "sg16-unicode" or, if we can't rename it, migrate to a new channel with the new name.
   - We'll rename the existing std-text-wg github repo to "sg16-unicode".
-After the meeting, JeanHyde suggested that we should migrate to a repo not tied to a a personal account and Tom agreed to do so.
+After the meeting, JeanHeyd suggested that we should migrate to a repo not tied to a a personal account and Tom agreed to do so.
 - We then went on to discuss future plans.
 - Mark suggested that we plan to get together with Apple Unicode developers before,